divyag10/weatherapi/src/README.md

 This makes call to OpenWeatherAPI and passes city as parameter.

 ## _OpenAI API_
-OpenAI API are called for generating funny summary.
+OpenAI API is called for generating funny summary.
 Model used is text-davinci-003 from GPT-3.

 ## _Outfit Recommendation_